faeezshaikh/EZLicense/README.md

 1. Send email when new assessment created
-2. Remove dial from 'Details page'.
 3. show status on Results page and disable buttons if already approved?? idk
-4. negqtove score => 0
-5. 'Save for later' on zero score zero attempts not working.
+1. Diag for each project

 0. Testing
-1. Diag for each project
 2. Diag. update

 3. updated by